ysengoku/42-ft_transcendence/doc/features/PONG.md

 (TODO: screenshots of models made in blender)

+We use advanced techniques to make 3D rendering of the Pong more efficient:
+- Frustum culling to conditionally render only models that are visible to the camera.
+- We compress our models assets for efficiency, and use KTX2 loader to load these compressed models.
+- We avoid rerendering static objects by implementing new functions to the basic Three.js loader.

 ---
 ### Computer Opponent
 **Peacemakers: Ponggers Edition** supports playing against another opponent locally, but also, against an AI opponent.
 The AI was designed to have dynamic difficulty based on the player's skill.
 It's an algorithmic AI (as opposed to deep learning AI) made with player's fun in mind: it's dynamically reacting to [buffs and debuffs](#additional-gameplay-features), and adjusts its own behaviour based on the gap between the player and itself.
 So, for example, if the player struggles against the *computer opponent*, it shifts its difficulty to be more forgiving.
 The opposite is true as well: skilled players might find themselves challenged by AI.